History of Shintō Musō-ryū: Musō Gonnosuke - Founder

 and Kashima Jikishinkage-ryū, to develop a new way of handling the jō in combat.

 Gonnosuke was said to have fully mastered the secret form called The Sword of One Cut (Ichi no Tachi), a form that was developed by the founder of the Kashima Shinto-ryū and later spread to other Kashima schools such as Kashima Jikishinkage-ryū and Kashima Shin-ryū.
 His experiences, which would climax in his duels with the famous swordsman Miyamoto Musashi, led him to create a set of techniques for the jō and establish a new school which he named Shintō Musō-ryū.
 The techniques were intended to be used against an opponent armed with either one or two swords.
 Among the advantages of the jō is its superior length when matched against a sword.
 The extra length enables the wielder to keep the swordsman at a disadvantage and this is frequently applied in SMR.

 The legend states that Musō Gonnosuke fought two duels with Miyamoto Musashi and was defeated in the first but victorious in the second, using his newly developed jōjutsu techniques to either defeat Musashi or force the duel into a draw.
 The first duel is described in the annals known as Niten Ki, which is a list of anecdotes told about Musashi and compiled by Musashi's followers after his death.
 The Niten Ki describes the first duel to have taken place c.
 1610.
-One of several legends states that after his defeat Gonnosuke withdrew to the Homan-zan mountain in the northern part of Kyushu, spent his days meditating and training, and underwent austere religious rituals.
+One of several legends states that after his defeat Gonnosuke withdrew to the Homan-zan mountain in the northern part of Kyūshū, spent his days meditating and training, and underwent austere religious rituals.
 While resting near a fire in a certain temple, Gonnosuke heard a voice say "Be mindful of the strategy 'the moon reflected in the water' (suigetsu)".
 The tradition states that was his inspiration to develop his new techniques and to fight Musashi a second time.

 After the creation of his jō techniques and his establishment as a skilled jōjutsu practitioner he was invited by the Kuroda clan of northern Kyūshū (in present-day Fukuoka Prefecture) to teach his jōjutsu to their warriors.
 Gonnosuke accepted the invitation and settled there.